Janie228/JobSearch_ETL/README.md

 # Job Search ETL
 -----
-Scrape current jobs in a specific location on two websites, itsmycareer.com and/or indeed.com, and analyze job market by  comparing to government's data on employment by occupation, state, and year to get an overview on the job market and payscale.
+Scrape current jobs in a specific location on two websites, itsmycareer.com and/or indeed.com, and analyze job market by comparing to government employment data by occupation, state, and year to get an overview on the job market and payscale.

 Development still in progress.

 # Technologies Used
 Visual Studio Code, Python 3.6+, Jupyter Notebook, MongoDB, chrome driver, pandas, Beautiful Soup, Browser (splinter)